Table of Contents

 Clinically Reviewed By Dr. Jeremy Dubin

 If you’re using oxycodone for pain management or are concerned about its lasting effects on your body, you’re not alone.
 Oxycodone, a powerful prescription opioid, can provide pain relief but also carries the risk of dependency and addiction.
-Whether you’re worried about withdrawal, a drug test, or managing recovery, understanding how long oxycodone stays in your system can help you make informed decisions.
+Whether you’re worried about withdrawal, a drug test, or considering evidence-based treatment for prescription opioid use disorder, understanding how long oxycodone stays in your system can help you make informed decisions.

 Porch Light Health provides expert addiction treatment options in Colorado and New Mexico, including medications for addiction treatment (MAT) and virtual outpatient treatment for those struggling with substance use disorder.